feathersjs/docs/authentication/client.md

 ### user

-`app.user()` is a convenience method to get the user.
+`app.get('user')` is a convenience method to get the user.
 Currently it only pulls from your local store.
 In the future it may fall back to fetching from the server if the user isn't available in the client.
-It returns a promise.

 ### token

-`app.token()` is a convenience method to get your access token.
+`app.get('token')` is a convenience method to get your access token.
 Currently it only pulls from your local store.
-It returns a promise.

 ## Usage